 This anti inflammatory turmeric tea is super versatile too.
 If you like black tea, green tea or coffee you can add those accordingly.
 If you want to stay caffeine free you can avoid those altogether.
 And if you like a milky tea you can always make it work.
 The spices always make for a soothingly warm drink, perfect for winter and full of health benefits:

-- Turmeric contains curcumin which has powerful anti-inflammatory and antioxidant effects thought to help stave off heart disease, cancer, arthritis and even Alzheimer’s
+- Turmeric curcumin has powerful anti-inflammatory and antioxidant effects thought to help stave off heart disease, cancer, arthritis and even Alzheimer’s

 - As well as being an antioxidant, black pepper helps regulate blood sugar thus preventing diabetes; even more interestingly it increases the bioavailability of turmeric, enhancing all those positive effects I jus mentioned!